History of Canadian foreign policy: 1957 to 2006

-The general pattern in the 20th century, was for the Liberal party, especially when it controlled the government under Laurier (1896–1911) and Mackenzie King (1921–1930, 1935–1948), to favour closer ties with the United States, often at the expense of Great Britain and the British Commonwealth.
+The general pattern in the 20th century, for the Liberal Party, especially when it controlled the government under Laurier (1896–1911) and Mackenzie King (1921–1930, 1935–1948), to favour closer ties with the United States, often at the expense of Great Britain and the British Commonwealth.
 The Conservative party, on the other hand, with its voting base in the British element, took the opposite position.
 Thus the Conservatives defeated the 1911 reciprocity treaty with the United States, and took the lead in supporting Britain in the First World War, wild working feverishly to suppress anti-British sentiment in Québec and the Prairie provinces.
 However John Diefenbaker, the conservative Prime Minister 1957–1963, was shocked to discover that the British were serious about entry into the Common Market.
-The Conservatives saw this as a betrayal of the Commonwealth ideal, and let the opposition to London's plans.
+The Conservatives saw this as a betrayal of the Commonwealth ideal, and led the opposition to London's plans.
 French President Charles de Gaulle vetoed London's application, but it finally joined in 1975, with the result of weakening ties to Canada and the Commonwealth.